saylordotorg/course_prdv004/Unit03.md

+---
+layout: default
+title: "PRDV004: Spreadsheets"
+course_description: "This course will provide you with a comprehensive introduction to spreadsheets; it is designed for first-time users with very little or no exposure to the subject."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Spreadsheet Design and Implementation** <span id="3"></span> *The final unit of this course will build upon the concepts discussed in the previous units.
 You will apply what you have learned by creating a